-The regulations for water heaters and hot water storage tanks were published in 20135.
-The review process for both regulations started in 2018.
+The European regulations for water heaters and hot water storage tanks were published in 2013.
+The review process for both regulations started in 2018 and is still ongoing.
+A Consultation Forum took place in September 2021 together with space heaters.
 Both regulations do not apply to the following types of water heaters: